About the course

 This is a research degree leading to the award of a DPhil in Physical and Theoretical Chemistry.
 Many training opportunities are available throughout the course, including seminar series throughout the Department of Chemistry and the annual Hinshelwood Lectures, but the focus of the course is the research project.

-The breadth of research interests in the Physical and Theoretical Chemistry Laboratory (PTCL) is a particular strength and is arguably unmatched anywhere else.
-Particular areas of current research include:
+The breadth of research interests in the Physical and Theoretical Chemistry Laboratory (PTCL) is a particular strength, and current areas of research are listed in further detail below.

-- Chemistry at the interface with biology and medicine: Cutting-edge work includes research into: single molecule sensing, protein chemistry, molecular imaging.
+Cutting-edge work includes research into: single molecule sensing, protein chemistry and molecular imaging.

 The department provides a stimulating intellectual environment and well-equipped laboratories for graduate students funded under a wide range of schemes.
 DPhil graduates are highly valued by both academic and industrial employers and many alumni go on to distinguished research careers.